xpjp/xpjp.github.io/_posts/2018-01-21-EMPORIO_ENG.md

 [café EMPORIO](http://emporio.tv/index.html) is accepting XP as a form of payment.
 It’s started on 1/18/2018
 The Café is offering a 20% discount for all XP payments.
 Also, you’ll receive 100XP as a reward!
-[café EMPORIO](http://emporio.tv/index.html) is located in Meguro City in Tokyo, nearby the Gakugeidaigaku station.
+[café EMPORIO](http://emporio.tv/index.html) is located in Meguro City in Tokyo, near the Gakugeidaigaku station.
 Please go check it out and enjoy a nice meal with your XP.

 ![スクショ1]({{site.baseurl}}/images/2018/01/EMPORIO2.jpg)